-Enter the Project Grow Challenge presented by Entrepreneur and Canon USA for a chance to win up to $25,000 in funding for your business.
-Deadline is Sept.
-15 2015.
-Click here to enter.It's good to talk to your employees about almost anything and everything.
+Join us at Entrepreneur magazine's Growth Conference, Dec.
+15 in Long Beach, Calif. for a day of fresh ideas, business mentoring and networking.
+Register here for exclusive pricing, available only for a limited time.It's good to talk to your employees about almost anything and everything.
 As the leader, you set the stage and control the climate of the organization.
 If you avoid having uncomfortable or difficult conversations you are sending a message - but it may not be the message you really want to send.

 Talking about stealing is especially difficult.
 Take the following four steps and everything should fall into place.